Are you new to online recruiting? Or are you an infrequent recruiter?

-What can be sure of is that your organisation likely needs a quick and simple solution for their vacancy.
+What you can be sure of is that your organisation likely needs a quick and simple solution for your vacancy.
 Ideally cheap too.

 For small companies especially, the cost of hiring the wrong person – in the form of a negative impact on business performance – can be huge.
 The cost of advertising for the right person doesn’t have to be.